AntaresSimulatorTeam/Antares_Simulator/docs/developer-guide/6-Contributing.md

 **We write code without warnings on clang++, g++ and MSVC !**

+## Global/static variables
+When using `static` variables, be aware that some of Antares Simulator's functions run on multiple threads.
+Please avoid introducing global variables.

 ## Yuni

 Yuni is a C++ framework that fullfiled some of the lacking features pre-C++11.
-Even though you'll see it use widely through the existing code base, we recommend against using it.
+Even though you'll see it used widely through the existing code base, we recommend against using it for new code.
 It is namespaced under `Yuni`.

 ## ClangFormat